vivekimsit/frontend-coding-exercise-angular/README.md

 Not all the data may be required - you should decide which parts of the data should be displayed.

-The resulting page should be functional and easy to use but does not need to styled beyond what is required for a user to easily grasp the data.
+The resulting page would be end-user facing and should be styled appropriately.
+It needs to be functional and easy to use but does not need to contain flourishes such as animations beyond what is required for a user to easily grasp the data.

 ## Additional Notes
-Complete the exercise using TypeScript, HTML, and SASS/CSS.
+Complete the exercise using TypeScript, HTML, and SASS.

-Structure your code as if this was a real, production application.
+Structure your code as if this were a real, large, production application.
 You may however choose to provide simplified implementations or skip them entirely for some aspects (such as error handling, or cross-device support) if you feel it is necessary.
 In such situations